-Accidental discharge of weapon may occur due to external influences when loaded weapon is handled.
+Accidental discharge of weapon may occur when loaded weapon is handled.

 - > Do not use the weapon until you have read and understood this manual completely. - > Follow the safety instructions when handling the weapon. - > Carry out a safety check before working on the weapon.